 #10.
 Take a Jet Ski Tour

-Key West is an extremely bike friendly town (and not very car friendly!).
+Key West is an extremely bike friendly town (and not very car friendly in Old Town!).
 In fact, parking can be very limited and expensive in Old Town, so I recommend renting bikes as your primary method of transportation if you can!
-Either way, exploring Key West on bikes is super fun and relaxing.

 #12.
 Relax on Smathers Beach

-This beach sprawls over half a mile along the south side of the island, across the street from the Margaritaville Beach House hotel and the Key West Airport!
+This beach takes up over half a mile along the south side of the island, across the street from the Margaritaville Beach House hotel and the Key West Airport!
+The sand here was imported from the Bahamas!

 We visited this beach on our bikes in the early morning before the crowds arrived, which I highly recommend.
 At the right time, this beach is the perfect place to relax and escape the crowds of Old Town.